 Should You Put Out Feelers For Bitcoin and Other Cryptocurrencies?

-Institutional investors are showing more interest in cryptocurrencies following long-term price appreciation and mainstream adoption of Bitcoin.
+Institutional investors are showing more interest in cryptocurrencies following long-term price appreciation and increasing mainstream adoption.

-Asset managers plan to increase their exposure either by directly buying cryptocurrency or by investing in firms and stocks that benefit from cryptocurrencies.
+Asset managers increase their exposure by either directly buying cryptocurrency or investing in cryptocurrency-related stocks.

-In this article, we address some of the popular questions that many retail investors have.
-Should you dip a toe into Bitcoin and other cryptocurrencies?
+In this article, we address some of the popular questions that many new investors have.
+To begin with, should you even dip a toe into the world of bitcoin and other cryptocurrencies?

-For a long time, the major players in the cryptocurrency industry were retail investors, but today, the question making the rounds amongst asset managers is: who is yet to add cryptocurrency to their portfolio?
+For a long time, the major players in the cryptocurrency industry were retail investors, but today, professional asset managers are readily adding digital assets to their portfolios as well.

-Several factors contributed to this change of view.
-Traditional finance, historically, has been unfriendly to cryptocurrency.
+Several factors contributed to this change of heart.
+Traditional finance, historically, has been unfriendly to crypto – an asset class designed to disrupt the financial status quo.
 Ten years ago, most hedge funds didn’t consider cryptocurrency as a viable investment option.
-Contrary to the stability and manageable risks offered by the stocks and bonds that they were used to, Bitcoin looked complicated, was new, extremely volatile, and unknown in financial circles.
+Contrary to the perceived stability and manageable risks offered by the stocks and bonds that they were used to, bitcoin seemed too complicated and extremely volatile.

-It wasn’t that trust managers were averse to new technologies; it was just wise to avoid new, untested, highly volatile technologies following the burst of the dot-com bubble a decade earlier.
-Bitcoin didn’t conform to the norms of traditional finance, and although its potentials were much touted by enthusiasts, support and global adoption were not commensurate with this sentiment.
+It wasn’t that trust managers were averse to new technologies; it was just wise to avoid new, untested, highly volatile assets following the burst of the dot-com bubble a decade earlier.
+Bitcoin didn’t conform to the norms of traditional finance, and although its potential was much touted by enthusiasts, support and global adoption were not commensurate with this sentiment at the time.

 Today, a lot has changed in the industry.
 For one, adoption has improved significantly.
-There is widespread usage of cryptocurrencies for transborder payments, and an increasing number of people see Bitcoin as a store of value and a hedge against inflation, as well as the pandemic-induced weakness in traditional currencies.
-Monthly crypto trading volume hit $2.3tr for May 2021, up from the high of $346bn recorded in December 2017, figures from TheBlockCrypto show.
+There is widespread usage of cryptocurrencies for cross-border payments, and an increasing number of people see bitcoin as a store of value and a hedge against inflation, especially against the backdrop of the pandemic-induced weakness in traditional currencies.
+Monthly crypto trading volume hit $2.3 trillion in May 2021, up from the high of $346 billion recorded in December 2017, figures from TheBlockCrypto show.

-In addition, more mainstream entities have embraced cryptocurrencies and are providing crypto services to their customers.
-Enterprise firms like Tesla hold Bitcoin while Microsoft, Overstock and Starbucks now accept cryptocurrency as a payment method.
-Money merchants such as Paypal and Square also allow users to buy cryptocurrencies via their platforms and the US Office of the Comptroller of the Currency (OCC) has granted banks the permission to offer crypto custody services to customers.
+In addition, more mainstream corporations have embraced cryptocurrencies and are providing crypto services to their customers.
+Big firms like Tesla hold bitcoin while Microsoft, Overstock, and Starbucks now accept cryptocurrency as a payment method.
+Payment services such as Paypal and Square also allow users to buy cryptocurrencies via their platforms, and the US Office of the Comptroller of the Currency (OCC) has granted banks permission to offer crypto custody services to their customers.

-There’s more coverage about cryptocurrencies on mainstream media.
-Tech bigwigs Elon Musk and Jack Dorsey openly state their support for Bitcoin, and a number of crypto critics have changed their minds about the technology.
+There’s also more coverage of cryptocurrencies in mainstream media.
+Tech bigwigs Elon Musk and Jack Dorsey openly state their support for bitcoin, and a number of crypto critics have changed their minds about the technology.

 Getting started with cryptocurrencies is easier than ever today.
-The cryptocurrency ecosystem has expanded significantly, but there are still existential risks in crypto investments, mainly due to its volatility and vulnerability to speculations.
+The cryptocurrency ecosystem has expanded significantly, but there are still serious risks inherent in crypto investments, mainly due to the digital asset market's volatility and vulnerability to speculations.

-However, cryptocurrencies have posted steady, positive growth in their brief existence, making them a suitable option for long-term investors.
-It was only a matter of when, not if, institutional investors would start giving cryptocurrencies a serious thought.
+However, cryptocurrencies have posted steady, positive growth throughout their brief existence, potentially making them a suitable option for long-term investors.
+It was only a matter of when, not if, institutional investors would start giving cryptocurrencies serious thought.

 Should I invest in crypto?